 Dr. Soskolne's early involvement in AIDS advocacy in Toronto is captured in this historic AIDS radio interview.
 Interviewed are Dr. Colin Soskolne (Ontario Task force on AIDS), Dr. Jack Fowler (physician treating AIDS patients), and Bill Mindell, City of Toronto Department of Health

 CBC Radio national and local Toronto News on July 11, 1983.
-Tony Clement reporting.
+Michael Clement reporting.
 2:17 minutes

 Audio file MP3

 Dr. Soskolne was severely reprimanded through his employer at the time, the Ontario Cancer Treatment Research Foundation, for the strong advocacy position taken in this news broadcast that embarrassed the Ontario Ministry of Health.

 CBC Radio Metro Morning Interview on July 12, 1983.
 5:40 minutes